Reducing waste water contamination in plastic recycling

 Filters are exchanged on average once a month.
 It takes the client around one hour to disconnect the old filter and reconnect a new one, with DESOTEC removing the spent filter to its own site for further treatment.

 That means the client does not need to cease operations for long to allow for the exchange to take place.
-Nor do any of the client’s employees need to handle the spent carbon themselves, which can be potentially harmful.
+Nor do any of the client’s employees need to handle the spent carbon themselves.

 The client has expressed great satisfaction with its partnership with DESOTEC, praising our reliability, promptness and continual support.